vzahanych/view-guard-meta/docs/IMPLEMENTATION_PLAN_PHASE2.md

 **No separate tunnel or connection mechanism should be created**.
 All VM ↔ Edge communication flows through the single WireGuard tunnel established during Edge provisioning.

 **Production constraint**: In production, model deployment may be controlled via SaaS UI (user approves model deployment), but for PoC, models are automatically deployed after training completion.
-Edge model loading and inference integration will be implemented in future epics.
+Edge model loading for inference is implemented in this epic (Substep 2.2.6.5.3), but full inference integration (using trained models for event detection) will be in future epics.

 ### Step 2.2.6.1: Model Deployment Service

 - **Substep 2.2.6.1.1**: Model deployment orchestrator
-  - **Status**: ⬜ TODO
+  - **Status**: ✅ DONE
   - **P0**: Create `ModelDeploymentService` that:
     - Monitors model catalog for newly registered trained models
     - Determines target Edge appliance(s) based on model metadata (edge_id, camera_id)